databrickslabs/delta-oms/docs/content/faq/general.md

 We ran few simple benchmarks on a cluster with 12 cores , 90 GB memory (On-Demand pricing) and noticed the following:

-- Initial ingestion and processing of 36,000 Delta transactions took about 12 minutes
+- Initial ingestion and processing of 36,000 Delta transactions (~ 1 Kb Delta log files) took about 12 minutes
 - Subsequently, each 1000 incremental transactions got ingested and processed in about 2 minutes
 - It costs about $15 for processing 1M transactions